Yeti-Media/yeti_playbook/git_workflow.md

 * The PR is approved and merged or rejected.

 ### For new git users:
+* Switch to your master branch

+      git checkout mater

+* Sync your master with remote master

+      git pull origin master

-* To create a new task branch, when beginning a task:
+* Create a new task branch, when beginning a task:

       git checkout -b my-branch-name